Catalytic Quantum Error Correction: Theory, Efficient Catalyst Preparation, and Numerical Benchmarks: Benchmark Algorithms and Decoherence Models

 \subsection{Conventional QEC baselines}

-For comparison, we compute the logical fidelity of: \begin{itemize} \item \textbf{Steane $[\![7,1,3]\!]$ code}~\cite{Steane1996}: corrects any single-qubit error ($t = 1$). $F_L = \sum_{k=0}^{t} \binom{7}{k} p_\mathrm{eff}^k (1-p_\mathrm{eff})^{7-k}$. \item \textbf{Surface code}~\cite{Kitaev2003,Fowler2012} at distances $d = 3$ and $d = 5$: $p_L \sim (p/p_\mathrm{th})^{(d+1)/2}$ below $p_\mathrm{th} \approx 0.01$. \end{itemize} The effective per-qubit error rate is $p_\mathrm{eff} = 1 - (1-p)^{1/n_q}$.
+For comparison, we compute the logical fidelity of: \begin{itemize} \item \textbf{Steane $[\![7,1,3]\!]$ code}~\cite{Steane1996}: corrects any single-qubit error ($t = 1$). $F_L = \sum_{k=0}^{t} \binom{7}{k} p_\mathrm{eff}^k (1-p_\mathrm{eff})^{7-k}$. \item \textbf{Surface code}~\cite{Kitaev2003,Fowler2012} at distances $d = 3$ and $d = 5$: below threshold we use the standard scaling $p_L \sim (p/p_\mathrm{th})^{(d+1)/2}$ with $p_\mathrm{th} \approx 0.01$; above threshold, where this asymptotic expression no longer applies, the tabulated values use a saturating binomial model over the $d^2$ physical qubits (logical failure when more than $\lfloor d/2 \rfloor$ physical errors occur), clamped to $[0, 1]$. \end{itemize} The effective per-qubit error rate is $p_\mathrm{eff} = 1 - (1-p)^{1/n_q}$.
 These are analytical models; both sides of the comparison represent idealized performance.
 The comparison illustrates qualitative differences: threshold-dependent degradation vs.\ threshold-free recovery.
 We emphasize that QEC codes correct \emph{arbitrary} errors up to weight $t$ on \emph{unknown} encoded states, while CQEC recovers \emph{known} states from arbitrary noise strength---these are complementary capabilities, not competing ones.